SAGARSBHAT/SAGARSBHAT/README.md

 ### Hi Developers!
 I am Sagar S Bhat👋

-Software Developer focused on Systems Programming and AI Engineering, with strong interest in understanding how software works beneath the surface — from algorithms and operating systems to scalable intelligent systems
+Software Developer with a strong interest in Systems Programming and AI Engineering.
+I enjoy understanding how software works at a fundamental level, from algorithms and operating systems to system design and intelligent applications.

-🚀 About Me
-💻 Automation Developer working on software integration and testing workflows 🧠 Building strong foundations in Data Structures & Algorithms ⚙️ Interested in Operating Systems, Linux Internals, and System Design 🤖 Exploring Artificial Intelligence and applied machine learning systems 🔍 Passionate about writing reliable, efficient, and maintainable software

-🛠️ Tech Stack
-C++
-Python
-Shell Scripting
-Linux
-Git
-Bash
-Software Integration & Automation
-Data Structures & Algorithms
-Operating Systems
-Computer Networks
-AI Systems
+My experience includes software development, integration, automation, and testing in Linux environments.
+I primarily work with C++, Python, and shell scripting to build reliable and maintainable solutions.
+Currently focused on strengthening core computer science fundamentals, solving data structure and algorithm problems regularly, and building projects that combine systems thinking with applied AI.